 The purpose of the corridor segmentation for S.R.
-951 was not to limit the options analyzed per segment, but to limit the overall environmental impacts.
-Our options which limit the construction of a sidewalk or SUP to one side of the roadway was based on the adjacent land use, which is predominantly natural lands, physical constraints and available right-of way.
-With a limited ability to expand development along the corridor, it was decided that the need to provide pedestrian facilities on both sides of the roadway was not warranted.
+951 was not to limit the alternatives analyzed per segment, but to limit the overall environmental impacts.
+Our alternatives which limit the construction of a sidewalk or SUP to one side of the roadway was based on the adjacent land use, physical constraints and available right-of-way.
+With a limited ability to expand development along the corridor, new pedestrian generators and destinations are unlikely.
+So, future and current access to the roadway right-of-way is limited to the existing side street connections.
+We have limited our design options to a single pedestrian facility on one side of the roadway which should sufficiently accommodate the expected demand generated by the current and future population.